SwissDataScienceCenter/renku-python/docs/plugins.rst

 Runtime plugins are supported using the `pluggy <https://pluggy.readthedocs.io/en/latest/>`_ library.

-Runtime plugins can be created as python packages that contain the respective entrypoint definition in their `setup.py` file, like so:
+Runtime plugins can be created as Python packages that contain the respective entry point definition in their `setup.py` file, like so:

 .. code-block:: python